rojo-rbx/rbx-dom/format/attributes.md

 ## Data Types

-For every possible data type that attributes can be, there's a corresponding `Type` byte.
+For every data type that attributes can be, there's a corresponding value of `Type` that's used to indicate an attribute is of that type.
 Despite similiarities to the binary file format, these are not transferable between the two (e.g. in the binary format, String is `0x01` but here it is `0x02`).
 The following are attribute types supported by Roblox Studio.

 ### String
 **Type ID `0x02`**